MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/manage-opportunities-sales-professional.md

     To create a new lead, on the command bar, select **New**.

  3. In the opportunity form, make sure that your potential customer’s important details are captured.
-Most of the fields will be automatically populated from the lead record.
+Most of the fields will be automatically populated from the lead record:

     -   **Topic**.
 Interest of the opportunity, such as specific product details.